 While an insurance agent might make the claims process seem straightforward and businesslike when you are purchasing a policy, the actual claims process can be a much rockier road.
-When an insured’s home suffers property damage at the hands of vandals, the policyholder generally can progress through the process more efficiently and obtain a better result with an understanding of insurance claims.
+When an insured’s home suffers property damage, the policyholder generally can progress through the process more efficiently and obtain a better result with an understanding of insurance claims.
 Whether the dispute is related to nonpayment, underpayment, or unjustified delays, there are a number of steps that can get your claim off to the right start.

 - An insurer cannot request production of unnecessary forms with the objective to delay the adjustment or payment of a claim.